 Child support can be modified in the future if it is shown there has been a significant change in circumstances of either parent, or if it can be proven the initial support order substantially differs (more than 15%) from the support guidelines established by the state, unless it can be shown that the amount of support as determined by following the guidelines would be inequitable.

 The court may also order educational support upon the petition of a parent to provide for a child who will be attending a higher education facility for up to 4 academic years for the purpose of receiving vocational training, a bachelor's degree, or other undergraduate degree.
 This option is not available after a divorce is finalized unless the decree explicitly provides for the option at a subsequent date.
-Education support ends when a child turns 23 and does not include support for graduate or postgraduate education beyond a bachelor's degree.
+Education support must terminate by the child’s 23rd birthday and does not include support for graduate or postgraduate education beyond a bachelor's degree.

 In determining whether to order educational support, the court will consider: 1) Each parents income, assets and debts, and duty to support other dependents; 2) The child's need for support while attending the educational facility and his or her ability to earn an income 3) The availability of financial aid; 4) How reasonable it is to pursue higher education given the financial resources available and the child's academic performance, aptitude for, and commitment to attaining further education